Hanneke Niens

-Hanneke Niens is a Dutch Oscar nominated producer of films, dramaseries and documentaries and owner and CEO of the production company KeyFilm (2008 - present).
+Hanneke Niens is a Dutch Oscar nominated producer of films, dramaseries and documentaries and owner and CEO of the production company KeyFilm (2008–present).
 She incidentally guest tutored at the Netherlands Film Academy and the international audiovisual organization EAVE.

 During her career Hanneke Niens won numerous awards both as producer and with her companies.
 Notable awards are the Golden Calf Best long feature film for De Tweeling (Twin sisters) (2003), an Academy Award nomination Best foreign language film for De Tweeling (2004) and the Prix Europa Television Programme of the Year for the telemovie De uitverkorene (The Chosen One) (2006) and the Prix Europa Special for Cloaca (2005).
 In 2007 Pierre Bokma won an International Emmy Award for his role in this movie.
 Box office hits Soof, Soof 2 and Soof 3 were all awarded the Platinum Film.
 In 2018 her international co-production The Reports on Sarah and Saleem won the Special Jury Award for Best Scenario and the HBF Audience Award on the International Film Festival Rotterdam.

 Her films have been selected for the international A-festivals Hot Docs, IDFA, Berlinale, San Sebastián, Toronto, Venice and Rotterdam.
 In 2021 Swanenburg was the most streamed series on NPO.

-Hanneke is member of the European Producers Club, European Film Academy and of the Supervisory Board of the International Film Festival Rotterdam.
+Hanneke is member of the European Producers Club, European Film Academy and served on the Supervisory Board of the International Film Festival Rotterdam from 2019 to 2025.
 From 2004 to 2010, she also was board member of Film Producers Netherlands (now named NAPA).